 The Netravati River emerges from this range however, you don’t really come across that river during this trek.
 I think the river emerges from the other side.

-Which is the trek start point?
+Which is the trek Starting point?

 How to reach Samse?

 From Bangalore, you should find overnight buses to Kalasa (310 KM/ 6-7 Hrs) which is a small town.
 Samse is around 10 KMs from Kalasa and you should find some local transport or buses from Kalasa.
-Of course, I was travelling with a group on a hired bus so I did not have to do any of that.
+Of course, I was traveling with a group on a hired bus so I did not have to do any of that.

 Accommodation for Nethravathi Peak?